altherat/revanced-patches/README.md

 7. Press `OK` and restart ReVanced
 8. Open the patcher and select the RIF APK from storage
-10. Select the `Spoof client` patch and press the cog in the top-right.
+10. Select the `Spoof client` patch and press the cog in the top-right
-11. Paste your RedReader App ID under OAuth client ID, and put `redreader://rr_oauth_redir` for the redirect URI
+11. Paste your RedReader App ID under `OAuth client ID`, and put `redreader://rr_oauth_redir` for the `Redirect URI`
 12. Press `Save` and `Done` and then `Patch`
-13. Press the `Install` button (make sure you remove any RIF you have installed first)
+13. Press the `Install` button and install the patched app (make sure you remove any RIF you have installed first)
-14. Open RIF and log in.
-If you get invalid username/password, you need to use a VPN (don't know why) and change to some European country.
-I used ProtonVPN (free) and changed servers until getting one that works.
+14. Open RIF and log in (if you get invalid username/password, you need to use a VPN (don't know why) and change to some European country.
+I used ProtonVPN (free) and changed servers until getting one that works)